-Last week I had some one ask me to help them create a short mission statement.
 Over the past weekend I had an opportunity to do some service work.
-The outcome of that service work helped me to realize that I need to be more clear concerning my own mission statement.
-What I mean by becoming more clear concerning my mission statement is that I need examine how to best use my gifts, talents, abilities, time and energy to accomplish my mission and vision as I seek to be of service.
+The outcome of that service work helped me to realize that I need to be clearer concerning my own mission statement.
+What I mean by becoming clearer concerning my mission statement is that I need examine how to best use my gifts, talents, abilities, time and energy to accomplish my mission as I seek to be of service.

-“What I have learned through my training in martial arts is that becoming more effective involves a process of tweaking — adding and taking away.”
+“What I have learned through my training in martial arts is that becoming more effective involves a process of tweaking – adding to and taking away.”
 Craig J. Phillips MRC, BA

 “I’m convinced that about half of what separates the successful entrepreneur from the non-successful ones is pure perseverance.”
 Steve Jobs

 “Life is not easy for any of us.
 But what of that?
 We must have perseverance and above all confidence in ourselves.
-We must believe that was are gifted for some thing and that thing must be attained.”
+We must believe that was are gifted for something and that thing must be attained.”
 Marie Curie

 “Don’t lose faith.
 I’m convinced that the only thing that kept me going was that I loved what I did.
 You’ve got to find what you love.
 And that is as true for your work as it is for your lovers.
 Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.
 As with all matters of the heart, you’ll know when you find it.
 And, like any great relationship, it just gets better and better as the years roll on.
-So keep looking until you find it.
+So, keep looking until you find it.
 Don’t settle.”
 Steve Jobs

 You have my permission to share my articles and or video presentations with anyone you believe could benefit, however please attribute me as being the author of the article (s) video presentation (s), and provide a link back to the article (s) on Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
 Thank you.
 I look forward to hearing from you.
 Copyright 2007-2015.